leandrob13/Electronic-Ruminations/posts/subharmonikorg-subharmonic-oscillators-for-the-korg-nts-1/index.md

 ## The Showcase

 I did some noise experiment where I played with the NTS-1 Subharmonikorg and Moog's [Werkstatt-01](https://www.moogmusic.com/products/werkstatt-01-cv-expander).
-The Subharmonikork is playing its arpeggio while I hit some lead notes with the Werkstatt.
+The Subharmonikorg is playing its arpeggio while I hit some lead notes with the Werkstatt.
 I tried to keep the mood creepy.

 &nbsp;